-I am a final-year PhD candidate at Virginia Tech, Blacksburg, advised by Dr. Daphne Yao, working at the intersection of security and generative AI.
-My research focuses on applying generative AI to improve real-world cybersecurity outcomes, spanning LLM safety, synthetic data generation, and adversarial ML.
-I build evaluation-driven systems that improve security robustness in practice and have published in IEEE S&P, Asia CCS, and ACSAC.
-My work includes hands-on experience with LLMs, GANs, and diffusion models for security-specific data generation and for mitigating toxicity in chatbot customization pipelines.
+I recently earned my PhD in Computer Science from Virginia Tech, Blacksburg, where I was advised by Dr. Daphne Yao.
+I work at the intersection of security and generative AI, turning advanced AI methods into practical defenses for real-world cybersecurity problems.
+My research spans LLM safety, synthetic data generation, and adversarial ML, with publications in IEEE S&P, Asia CCS, and ACSAC.
+I build evaluation-driven systems that improve security robustness in practice, drawing on hands-on experience with LLMs, GANs, and diffusion models for security-specific data generation and safer chatbot customization.

 I am currently seeking industry research or postdoctoral roles starting in Summer 2026 and welcome inquiries via email.